How to Create a Customer Persona: With Examples & Template

 Get to know your customers better

-Building customer personas will give you a clearer view of your customers’ likes, dislikes, aspirations, desires, habits and pain points.
-Essentially, it will help you view them as real people.
+Building customer personas will give you a clearer view of your customers’ likes, dislikes, aspirations, desires, habits, and pain points.
+Essentially, it will help you to view them as living, breathing people.
 From this, you can target different groups with focused messaging, which will improve your sales and marketing strategy and increase brand advocacy.

 Segment your marketing

 One of the most powerful ways to use customer personas is to segment your marketing campaigns, creating unique messaging and ads for each group.
 Tailoring your campaigns in this way ensures they’re effectively targeted towards the right users, maximising ROI, and improving the overall experience for the user.